aaronemc/emc-hackathon-tweets/Readme.md

 ## Tag: badass-step-04

-This step adds the server-side code to deal with actually getting tweets from the twitter search API
+This step adds the **server-side** code to deal with actually getting tweets from the twitter search API.  **No tweets will be displayed in the UI yet**.

 1. index.html - Displays authenticated status true | false
 2. app.js - When the controller loads (when the page loads), it calls /auth, which does authentication with twitter to get a key, then responds with JSON containing  `{auth : true}`